 Typically, this means you should open a savings account.
 In fact, even if you already have some money in a savings account, it's a good idea to open another one just for this goal.
 You'll want a dedicated account for this specific savings project so you can more easily track your progress and so you won't be tempted to spend the funds on other things.

-As of this writing, the national average interest rate on savings accounts is just 0.43% (as of 11/18/24)1 <p class="">The product and annual percentage yield (APY) data displayed on this website is gathered from various sources and may not reflect all of the offers available in your area.
+As of this writing, the national average interest rate on savings accounts is just 0.40% (as of 11/17/25)6 <p class="">The product and annual percentage yield (APY) data displayed on this website is gathered from various sources and may not reflect all of the offers available in your area.
 Although we strive to provide the most accurate data possible, we cannot guarantee its accuracy.
 Always verify account details and availability with the financial institution before opening an account.<br></p> according to the FDIC.
-This is a really low rate, given that you can get up to 4.00% APY 2 <p>New and existing Checking and Savings members who have not previously enrolled in Direct Deposit with SoFi are eligible to earn a cash bonus of either $50 (with at least $1,000 total Direct Deposits received during the Direct Deposit Bonus Period) <b>OR</b> $300 (with at least $5,000 total Direct Deposits received during the Direct Deposit Bonus Period).
-Cash bonus will be based on the total amount of Direct Deposit.
+This is a really low rate, given that you can get up to 3.60% APY1 <p>New and existing Checking and Savings members who have not previously enrolled in Direct Deposit with SoFi are eligible to earn a cash bonus of either $50 (with at least $1,000 total Eligible Direct Deposits received during the Direct Deposit Bonus Period) OR $300 (with at least $5,000 total Eligible Direct Deposits received during the Direct Deposit Bonus Period).
+Cash bonus will be based on the total amount of Eligible Direct Deposit.
+If you have satisfied the Eligible Direct Deposit requirements but have not received a cash bonus in your Checking account, please contact us at 855-456-7634 with the details of your Eligible Direct Deposit.
 Direct Deposit Promotion begins on 12/7/2023 and will be available through 1/31/2026.
-Full terms at <a href="http://sofi.com/banking">sofi.com/banking</a>.
-SoFi Checking and Savings is offered through SoFi Bank, N.A., Member FDIC.</p> <p>SoFi members with Direct Deposit can earn 4.00% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
-There is no minimum Direct Deposit amount required to qualify for the 4.00% APY for savings (including Vaults).
-Members without Direct Deposit will earn 1.20% APY on savings balances (including Vaults) and 0.50% APY on checking balances.
+Full terms at sofi.com/banking.
+SoFi Checking and Savings is offered through SoFi Bank, N.A., Member FDIC.</p><p>SoFi members with Eligible Direct Deposit can earn 3.60% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
+There is no minimum Eligible Direct Deposit amount required to qualify for the 3.60% APY for savings (including Vaults).
+Members without Eligible Direct Deposit will earn 1.00% APY on savings balances (including Vaults) and 0.50% APY on checking balances.
 Interest rates are variable and subject to change at any time.
-These rates are current as of Dec.
-3, 2024.
+These rates are current as of 11/12/25.
 There is no minimum balance requirement.
-Additional information can be found at <a href="http://www.sofi.com/legal/banking-rate-sheet">http://www.sofi.com/legal/banking-rate-sheet</a></p> with direct deposit at SoFi® and 5.05% (as of 10/1/24) at EverBank, so you probably don't want to open a savings account at your local bank or credit union without doing some research.
-There are high-yield savings accounts that pay yields that are more than ten times the national average, so it's a good idea to look into those options.
+Fees may reduce earnings.
+Additional information can be found at<a href="http://www.sofi.com/legal/banking-rate-sheet" >http://www.sofi.com/legal/banking-rate-sheet</a>.</p> with direct deposit through a SoFi Checking and Savings account and 4.05% (as of 10/03/25) APY at EverBank, so you probably don't want to open a savings account at your local bank or credit union without doing some research.
+There are high-yield savings accounts that pay yields more than ten times the national average, so it's a good idea to look into those options.

-When looking for a savings account, there are a few other features to look for besides a high rate including:
+When looking for a savings account, there are a few other features to look for besides a high rate, including:

-- Fee-free: You don't want to pay fees that eat into your savings.
+Fee-free: You don't want to pay fees that eat into your savings.
 Look for monthly maintenance fees, inactivity fees, or withdrawal fees.

-- Ease of transferring money: Make sure you can set up automatic transfers from checking or direct deposit from your paycheck to make saving easier.
+Ease of transferring money: Make sure you can set up automatic transfers from checking or direct deposit from your paycheck to make saving easier.

 As soon as you've opened your account, you should automate the transfer of money into it each month.
 That way, the default status quo becomes saving enough to end up with $10,000 by year's end.
 If $834 comes out of your paycheck each month and goes right to savings, you don't have to force yourself to put away that much each month.
 It just happens automatically.